nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 He knows, he calls him, was it riveting riveting word?
 Give me one second.
 He's actually using his real name.
 Right.
 Right.

 He isn't on troubadour.
-Boguen.
+Bogwynne.
 He initially was following Ogwyn, but he would have found him and you, if he was tracking him.
 So I would suspect that he started going down that path, but was diverted by something that was more important than checking on his little brother, which would imply something of, great importance.
 He is not a he's not a person that would just, abandon family.

 So I would say that going in the path that you had been and looking for, potential areas where things are where he could have, gone off path, whether it's some sort of game trail or something else would be where to start.
 Alright.
 I said let's go.
 I think we will need to borrow one of your boats.
 Of course.

 You are welcome to Where do we?
 You're welcome to any of our any of our canoes.
 So our is our subs still active?
-It is, but it is currently sitting it's it's currently sitting in the, in the Temple Of Cadence.
+It is, but it is currently sitting it's it's currently sitting in the, in the Temple Of Cadens.
 Oh, that's right.

 Right.
 No. Wait.
 Did you take that over here?
 Yes.